Felo-14/aircraft_safely_analysis/README.md

 ## Project Overview

-This project aims at;
+This project aims at:

-* Identifying potential risks of aircraft.
+1. Identifying potential risks of aircraft.

-* Determining aircraft with lowest risk for a company.
+2. Determining aircraft with lowest risk for a company.

-* Giving insights on purchasing and operating commercial and private enterprises, for a company aspiring to expand into the aviation industry.
+3. Giving insights on purchasing and operating commercial and private enterprises, for a company aspiring to expand into the aviation industry.

 ## Business Understanding